rohitjmathew/rohitjmathew/README.md

 <br/>
 -->

 Hi 👋🏽, I'm Rohit Jacob Mathew, a Software Development Engineer from India.
-Currently, I am a SDE [@turtlemint](https://github.com/turtlemint) building scalable and reliable products for our users.
-I am also a former SDE Intern [@HackerRank](https://github.com/interviewstreet).
-While my interests currently lie in the development of scalable backend solutions, DevOps and in smart AI based system, I'm excited by almost anything in tech.
+I am currently working on scaling and building a reliable product for agents to sell insurance at [@turtlemint](https://github.com/turtlemint).
+I am also an [@Auth0](https://github.com/auth0) Ambassador and a former SDE Intern [@HackerRank](https://github.com/interviewstreet).
+While my interests currently lie in the development of scalable solutions, DevOps, Developer Relations/Dev Evangelism as well as smart AI based system, I'm excited by almost anything in tech.

 ## If I'm not coding, I am generally